Featuring Magnascent (Nascent) Iodine

 Every cell in the body contains and utilizes Iodine, but Iodine is concentrated in the glandular system of the body.
 The thyroid gland contains a higher concentration of Iodine than any other organ.
 Large amounts of Iodine are also stored in many other areas including the salivary glands, cerebrospinal fluid and the brain,3 gastric mucosa, choroid plexus, breasts, ovaries, and the ciliary body of the eye.
 In the brain, Iodine concentrates in the substantia nigra, an area of the brain that has been associated with Parkinson’s disease.
 Iodine is essential for the normal growth and development of children.
 Severe Iodine deficiency can result in severe mental deficiency and deafness (i.e., cretinism).
 In addition, spontaneous abortion, as well as delayed physical and intellectual development is associated with Iodine deficiency.
 Attention deficit/hyperactivity disorder.

 Iodine is essential to thyroid hormones that regulate metabolism (conversion of food to energy).
-Low energy or thyroid function is often a simple matter of Iodine deficiency.
+Low energy from impaired thyroid function is often just a simple matter of Iodine deficiency that could be totally remedied with iodine supplementation.

-Furthermore, Iodine is utilized by every hormone receptor in the body.
-Thus, the absence of Iodine causes a hormonal dysfunction that can be seen with practically every hormone.
+Iodine is utilized by every hormone receptor in the body.
+Thus, the absence of sufficient Iodine causes a hormonal dysfunction that can be seen with practically every hormone in the human body.

-If that weren’t enough, Iodine regulates the movement of nutrients into cells and the drainage of toxins out of cells.
-So, if your body retains toxins or doesn’t absorb nutrients, Iodine deficiency may be the solution.
+If that weren’t enough, Iodine regulates the movement of nutrients into cells and the expulsion of toxins out of cells.
+So, to ensure that your body doesn’t retain toxins in its cells and tissues and to ensure that your cells absorb more of the nutrients you eat, iodine supplementation is your first priority.

-We have the Premier Iodine supplement: Magnascent Iodine is the most absorbable and instantly useable of any Iodine supplement on earth.
-It’s atomic form of Iodine (atoms held apart by magnetic water suspension) is the exact form of Iodine that the body uses.
+Why Magnascent Iodine: Magnascent Iodine is among the most absorbable and instantly useable of any Iodine supplement on earth.
+It’s atomic form of Iodine is the exact form of Iodine that the body uses.
+Because the atoms are held apart magnetically is why it is called Magnascent Iodine.

 Iodine is Essential for Making Thyroid Hormones

 A major use of Iodine in the human body is in making Thyroxin (T4), the metabolic hormone that instructs cellular mitochondria to convert food to energy.
+Energy production is one of the most important aspects to human health, productivity and happiness.
 Thyroxin is produced in a very complex way.

 - When the blood's thyroxin level is low, the brain's hypothalamus (the gland that is the energy super-brain orchestrating the body’s complex energy functions) produces a thyrotropin-releasing hormone.